openvar/VV_databases/markdown/instructions.md

     been submitted.
 It is simply not possible to validate varaint descriptions that contain uncertain (undefined) positions.

+-   **Failed to fetch NC_000071.10 from SeqRepo (/local/seqrepo/VV_SR_2021_2/master) (Alias NC_000071.10 (namespace: None)):**\
+    The submitted variant description in this example includes a reference sequence (NC_000071.10) that is not present in SeqRepo which is the sequence respository used by VariantValidator to store reference sequences.
+In this example, the error is caused by a typo: NC_000071.10 should be NC_000017.10 as the former is invalid because no such sequence accession/version exists.
+An error of this type might also be generated if a varaint is described in the context of a valid reference sequence that happens not to be present in SeqRepo.
+That might occur for legacy transcript reference sequences that map to neither GRCh37 nor GRCh38, or have been formally retired by NCBI.

 ****

 ## Warnings that are not errors, but are provided as guidance: